 Based on the authorities' exceptions, the travel insurance will still apply to the following trips:

-- Transport journey from yellow to yellow area, but where travel through red area is strictly necessary.
-For example, a stopover at an airport in the Red Country is ok and the travel insurance is valid.
+- Pure transport journey from yellow to yellow area, but where travel through red area is strictly necessary.
+For example, a stopover at an airport in a red country is ok and the travel insurance is valid.
 The transit in the red area must be without accommodation and in accordance with Norwegian and local authorities' guidelines.

-- Travel where the Norwegian authorities have decided on an exemption for quarantine when you return to Norway (for example a day trip to a holiday home in Sweden to perform strictly necessary maintenance and inspection).
+- Travel where the Norwegian authorities have decided exceptions to the quarantine when you return to Norway (for example, a day trip to a holiday home in Sweden to perform strictly necessary maintenance and inspection).

 - For trips purchased before 14 March: You can cancel the trip regardless of when the trip will take place, as long as it is not recommended to travel.
 If the area should turn yellow, and the Ministry of Foreign Affairs no longer advises against traveling, you must cancel within seven days of the council having ceased.
 For areas that first turn yellow and then red again, the rules above apply and we cover cancellations made 14 days or less before departure.

 - If you need help from the Norwegian authorities and you are in another country, you should contact the nearest Norwegian foreign service mission.
 If you are far away from such a station, contact the Ministry of Foreign Affairs (UD) on telephone +47 23 95 00 00 or by e-mail UDops@mfa.no

 - If you need emergency medical assistance abroad, you can call our emergency number: + 47 21 49 50 00

 - In collaboration with the Ministry of Foreign Affairs, we recommend all Norwegians abroad to register on the authorities' website www.reiseregistrering.no Remember also that you must delete the travel registration when you return home, so that the authorities have an overview at all times.